Press freedom: Journalists end up in jail for reporting on coronavirus crisis | DW | 14.12.2020

 While the majority of imprisoned press workers were still men, the number of women arrested in 2020 increased by a third to 42.

 Since the outbreak of the global coronavirus pandemic early in the year, over 130 members of the press, be they journalists or otherwise, have been arrested for reporting on the crisis.
-Some 14 of those were still in jail at the time of the report's publication, said the report.
+Some 14 of those were still in jail at the time of the report's publication.

-"The high number of imprisoned journalists worldwide throws a harsh spotlight on the current threats to press freedom," said Katja Gloger, the head of the RSF German office.
+"The high number of imprisoned journalists worldwide throws a harsh spotlight on the current threats to press freedom," said the head of the RSF German office, Katja Gloger.

-"Behind every single one of these cases is the fate of a person who faces criminal trials, long imprisonment and often mistreatment because he did not submit to censorship and repression," she added.
+"Behind every single one of these cases is the fate of a person who faces criminal trials, long imprisonment and often mistreatment because he did not submit to censorship and repression," Gloger added.

 He has been sitting in prison for months and repeatedly been refused bail.